 Funnily enough, some of the more interesting shops for buying sherry online are originally whisky retailers: La Maison du Whisky in France, and The Whisky Exchange and Master of Malt in the UK.
 They have a decent selection and they ship to virtually every country in the world, with affordable shipping rates.
 Still they are each showing a rather limited part of the sherry market.

-To cut a long story short: finding those really special sherries is harder than it should be.
+To cut a long story short: finding those really special sherries is often harder than it should be.
 Bodegas should rethink their distribution process as the most interesting products are nowhere to be found, yet they are the key to making sherry popular (again).
 It’s good that they set up their own webshops, but please look outside the Spanish borders.
 In fact I think there is a big potential for an independent global shop that sells premium sherry online, from a more complete selection of bodegas.
 You’d have no reason to look elsewhere or to search local shops trying find a specific bottle.

 In the meantime, let me help you find the sherries I’ve been writing about.
 I’ll share some of my personal favourites among the online shops.
 The ones in red are shipping abroad.
 The best ones are definitely in Spain and the UK.
 I have bought from all of shops below, so I can recommend them, but my top favourites have an asterisk.
-Of course there are lots of other websites, but as I said most of them are only offering one or two bodegas.
+Of course there are other websites from local wine retailers, but as I said most of them are only offering one or two bodegas.

-Virtually all of the sherries reviewed on SherryNotes can be found in one or more of these shops, but if you still have difficulty locating a specific sherry, feel free to contact me (be sure to mention your location).
+Virtually all of the sherries reviewed on SherryNotes can be found in one or more of the shops below, but if you still have difficulty locating a specific sherry, feel free to contact me (be sure to mention your location).